vespa-engine/blog/_posts/2022-01-27-billion-scale-knn-part-two.md

 Similarly, when using ANNS for image search at a web scale, there might be many equally relevant images for almost any query.
-Therefore, losing relevant "redundant" pictures due to nearest neighbor search accuracy degradation might not impact end-to-end metrics like revenue and user satisifaction severely.
+Therefore, losing relevant "redundant" pictures due to nearest neighbor search accuracy degradation might not impact end-to-end metrics like revenue and user satisfaction severely.

 However, reducing vector recall quality will impact other applications using nearest neighbor search algorithms.
 Consider, for example, a biometric fingerprint recognition application